 Once the installer is booted, it will be able to obtain all the other files it needs from the disc.

-If you don't have an installation media set, then you will need to download the installer system files and place them on the a connected computer so they can be used to boot the installer.
+If you don't have an installation media set, then you will need to download the installer system files and place them on the hard disk or a connected computer so they can be used to boot the installer.